lehmanclass/webprogramming/project_three/README.md

 ## Extra credits

-- Your CSS styling is mobile-first
+- My CSS styling is mobile-first
 - Have a Pull Request in the github repo history (beyond the pull request you use to submit)
-- Write two integration tests
+- Wrote two integration tests
-- Add CSS styling beyond what is required
+- Added CSS styling beyond what is required
-- Deploy your project to a live URL: https://giphy-web.herokuapp.com/
+- Deployed my project to a live URL: https://giphy-web.herokuapp.com/
-- install & use eslint on your project
+- installed & used eslint on your project
-- use an external API & fetch to get data from it (giphy API :)
+- used an external API & fetch to get data from it (giphy API :)

 ## Checking extra credits